Affin321/alfred_dev/README.md

 ## License

+This project is licensed under the MIT License - see the LICENSE file for details.
-This project is intended for alfred_ widget development.
-Please respect the platform's guidelines and terms of service when developing widgets.
+The sandbox itself is open source, but widgets developed for alfred_ must comply with the alfred_ platform's terms of service and guidelines.